Where We Be

 to Jews, Christians, and Muslims.
 It is the first and oldest Islamic shrine in the world.

-It's thrilling getting your first glimpse of the golden dome when you arrive in Jerusalem
+It's a thrill to get your first glimpse of the golden dome when you arrive in Jerusalem

 The El Kas Fountain is a ritual cleansing fountain for Muslim worshippers.
 Note the seats encircling it.